SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 Using the [Office 365 CLI](https://sharepoint.github.io/office365-cli?utm_source=msft_docs&utm_medium=page&utm_campaign=Application+Lifecycle+Management+ALM+APIs), you can automate deploying, publishing, installing, upgrading, and retracting your apps.
 The Office 365 CLI is a cross-platform command-line interface that can be used on any platform, including Windows, MacOS, and Linux.
 To learn more about these commands, see the following sections.

 ### Add and publish your app to the app catalog
-Adding your app (.sppkg file, .app file) to the tenant app catalog is a prerequisite to later on making your app available for use on your SharePoint sites.
+Adding your app (.sppkg file, .app file) to the tenant app catalog is a prerequisite to making your app available for use on your SharePoint sites.
 Use the [add](https://sharepoint.github.io/office365-cli/cmd/spo/app/app-add/?utm_source=msft_docs&utm_medium=page&utm_campaign=Application+Lifecycle+Management+ALM+APIs) command to do this:

 ```shell
 spo app add --filePath ./spfx.sppkg